backstage/backstage/docs/plugins/testing.md

 ## Non-React Classes

-Testing a Javascript object which is _not_ a React component follows a lot of the same principles as testing objects in other languages.
+Testing a JavaScript object which is _not_ a React component follows a lot of the same principles as testing objects in other languages.

 ### API Testing Principles